 - the company signs a contract with us

-- the company submits the same briefing book and we give them a quote
+- the company submits the same briefing book to us and the EMA and we give them a quote

 - the company submits their final briefing book and we confirm the project fee

-- we share a list of issues with the company
+- we share our list of issues with the company

 - three to four weeks later: the company receives written advice from NICE.